MBL-Woods-Hole/anvio-node.js/README.md

 *Edit the script public/scripts/anvio_port_monitor.py to suit your system (check pangenome directory path and server name).*

 *Copy the public/scripts/anvio_port_monitor.py script to the pangenomes directory.
-Run this script inside the anvio docker container.*
+Run this script from inside the anvio docker container.*

-*Start the anvio_port_monitor.py script*
+*Start the anvio_port_monitor.py script (-h for usage)*

+---
 ### nginx

 *copy nginx.confTEMPLATE to the system's nginx installation (usually /etc/nginx/conf.d/)*